-The school now offers a small number of scholarships each year based on outstanding academic performance in the 11+ entrance procedure.
-Introduced to commemorate the 525th anniversary of the school’s foundation by Sir Edmond Shaa, Mayor of London and Prime Warden of the Goldsmiths’ Company, the scheme commences this year and applies to entrants to the Senior School First Year from September 2013 onwards.
+The school offers a small number of scholarships each year based on outstanding academic performance in the 11+ entrance procedure.
+The scholarships were introduced to commemorate the 525th anniversary of the school’s foundation by Sir Edmond Shaa, Mayor of London and Prime Warden of the Goldsmiths’ Company, the scheme commences this year and applies to entrants to the Senior School First Year from September 2013 onwards.

-Each scholarship gives a reduction of £525 on each full year’s fees and is held for the pupils’ first five years in the Senior School.
-The award will be subject to an annual review of progress.
+Each scholarship gives a reduction of £525 on each full year’s fees and is held for the pupil’s first five years in the Senior School.
+The award is subject to an annual review of progress.
 There is no separate application process for the scholarships, which are not subject to a means-test.
 If an offer of a Shaa Scholarship is to be made, it will be included in the letter sent to parents in February giving the outcome of the 11+ entrance procedure.

 Two music scholarships are available each academic year to cover up to 25% of the school fees.